The Teaching and Learning Academy Spring 2022

 The Teaching and Learning Academy is an opportunity for full-time and part-time faculty to participate in a community of educators dedicated to improving their classroom practices.
 It is offered by the Center for Professional Development.
-The Academy will be led by Adjunct Faculty, Pamela Hallock, and Professor of Natural Sciences, Mike Cross.
+The Academy will be led by Adjunct Faculty Fellow, Peter Maskaluk and Chemistry Faculty, Pamela Hallock.

 The overall purpose of this academy is to:

 - Create a sense of belonging and connection among faculty

 - Reflect on and develop our own pedagogy

 - Reconnect to our collective passion for teaching

 The spring 2022 sessions will be held by zoom.